-- ^{2/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
+- 37 Each RSU represents the contingent right to receive one share of common stock upon vesting.
 The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
 Amounts reported here reflect an assumed target (100%) level of achievement of the performance goals.
-These RSUs are scheduled to vest in a single installment on December 31, 2024, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2023, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
-Also includes the value of dividend equivalents accrued through December 31, 2023. - Each RSU represents the contingent right to receive one share of common stock upon vesting.
-The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
-Amounts reported here reflect an assumed target (100%) level of achievement of the performance goals.
-These RSUs are scheduled to vest in a single installment on December 31, 2025, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2024, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
-Also includes the value of dividend equivalents accrued through December 31, 2023.
+These RSUs are scheduled to vest in a single installment on December 31, 2026, subject to continued employment, but may vest to some extent earlier in the event of any retirement after December 31, 2025, death, disability, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
+Also includes the value of dividend equivalents accrued through December 31, 2024. - ^{4/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
+These RSUs are scheduled to vest on September 25, 2026, or earlier in the event of death, disability, retirement, or a change in control.